Study in a Department that is ranked 12th in the world for Linguistics by the QS World University Rankings 2019.

 How does language work?
 Why do we develop accents?
 What makes human language such a unique way of communicating?
 Linguistics offers a fresh insight into the human mind, combining arts and sciences into one captivating subject.

-We have a cutting-edge approach to linguistics, studying theory, real-world implications and applications.
 We currently stand as one of the country’s largest Linguistics and English Language departments, meaning that we have a wide range of optional modules available to you throughout your degree programme.
-Each and every area of language is covered by one of our world-leading academics, and our students benefit from their expertise in lectures, seminars, tutorials, and supervisions.
+Our world-leading academics cover a very wide range of language study specialisms, and our students benefit from their expertise in lectures, seminars, tutorials, and supervisions.
 They will teach you from day one in small classes designed to challenge you as a linguist.

-Whether you want to analyse vocal anatomy or how a native Russian speaker thinks compared to a Thai speaker, we have a member of staff who specialises in your particular area of interest.
-This degree is taught by staff highly rated in teaching and research in one of the largest and highly ranked Linguistics and English Language departments in the country with both a Phonetics Lab and Psycholinguistics Lab which students are encouraged to use throughout their degrees.
+Whether you want to analyse vocal anatomy or how a native Russian speaker thinks compared to a Thai speaker, we are likely to have a member of staff who specialises in your particular area of interest.
+Our impressive facilities include both a Phonetics Lab and Psycholinguistics Lab which students are encouraged to use throughout their degrees.

 You’ll begin your degree with modules including Linguistics and English Language.
 In your second year, you’ll study subjects such as English Phonetics, English Grammar, Sounds of the World’s Languages and Structures of the World’s Languages.
 In the third, you’ll pick two modules from Corpus approaches to English Language, Advanced English Phonetics, Cognitive Linguistics and topics in phonetic and phonological theory.
 You’ll complete your degree with a dissertation in which you carry out in-depth research into a topic which interests you.